 Serving under legendary Head Coach, Bill Rose, Purdy was the associate senior director and coach with the Mission Viejo Nadadores in Mission Viejo, California, from 2006-07.
 He was the primary coach for numerous senior sectional qualifiers and was selected as the coach for the Southern California Swimming All-Star Team that won the 2006 Western Zone Championship title.

 From 2002-05, Purdy served as the senior coach of the North Shore Swim Club in Duluth, Minnesota.
 In addition, he was head coach of the girls' swim team at Two Harbors High School in Two Harbors, Minnesota, and the assistant coach for the boys' and girls' swimming and diving team at Superior Senior High School in Superior, Wis.

 A native of Fort Atkinson, Wis., Purdy graduated from the Minnesota-Duluth in 2005 with a B.F.A. in Art Education.
-He is also a University of Minnesota Grad School alum having completed his Master's of Education in Applied Kinesiology with an emphasis in Sport and Exercise Science at the University of Minnesota.
+He is also a University of Minnesota Grad School alum having completed his Master's of Education in Applied Kinesiology with an emphasis in Sport and Exercise Science in 2015.